dinanathsj29/css3-fundamentals-tutorial/README.md

     - Older / Widely supported basic fonts
     - Limited numbers of fonts to use/apply
     - Only installed fonts on user/client machine to used/viewed
-    - **Example**: (4 main category of fonts families)
+    - **Example**: (4 main categories of fonts families)
         - **generic fonts family:** Serif, Sans-Serif, MonoSpace, Cursive**
         - **font family**: Times, Arial, Courier, Comic Sans
     - **Requesting fonts in fallback manner (Font stacks)**: `selector { font-family: Arial, Helvetica, Verdana, Sans-serif; }` (if requested font not available use default `serif` fonts)
 2. **Web Fonts**:
     - Emerging technique
     - Lack of support in older browsers
-    - Web Fonts refer to the technique of having the browser download and install fonts that are requested in the pages's styles using the `@font-face` syntax/method
+    - Web Fonts refer to the technique of having the browser download and install fonts that are requested in the pages styles using the `@font-face` syntax/method
     - https://fonts.adobe.com/  https://fonts.google.com/

 > **Syntax & Example**: